AhmedAbdelerhman/authenticated-products/README.md

 ## Running the Application
 1. open termenal in code dirctory
+2- npm run build //because in dockerfile only installs production dependencies
 2. docker copmose up
   the app will be accessible from url http://localhost:8080